EdD Program Strands

 The EdD program aims to develop better practitioners through melding theory, academic study and practice in course readings, assignments and dissertations.
-All doctoral candidates receive a strong grounding in research and inquiry.
-Students may specialize in quantitative and qualitative methods or pursue a mixture of the two approaches.
-Candidates begin dissertation work in their second-term research class and receive robust support throughout the dissertation process.
+You will receive a strong grounding in research and inquiry, and may choose to specialize in quantitative and qualitative methods or pursue a mixture of the two approaches.
+You will begin dissertation work in your second-term research class and receive robust support throughout the dissertation process.

 - 42 hours of coursework